dms3-fs/go-dms3-fs/docs/experimental-features.md

 Experimental, default-disabled.

-Utilizes pubsub for publishing ipns records in real time.
+Utilizes pubsub for publishing dms3ns records in real time.

 When it is enabled:
-- IPNS publishers push records to a name-specific pubsub topic, in addition to publishing to the DHT.
+- DMS3NS publishers push records to a name-specific pubsub topic, in addition to publishing to the DHT.
-- IPNS resolvers subscribe to the name-specific topic on first resolution and receive subsequently published records through pubsub in real time.
+- DMS3NS resolvers subscribe to the name-specific topic on first resolution and receive subsequently published records through pubsub in real time.
 This makes subsequent resolutions instant, as they are resolved through the local cache.
 Note that the initial